magentabusiness/magentabusiness.github.io/iot-data-visualization.md

     <section class="visualization-definition">
         <div class="title">
             <h2>What is data visualization in IoT?</h2>
             <p>IoT Data visualization is the process of turning raw device data into visual formats like charts, graphs, and gauges to help users quickly understand patterns and trends.
-In ThingsBoard, you can create real-time dashboards using a variety of widgets—charts, tables, SCADA symbols, and more—for monitoring and control.
+In IoT Hub, you can create real-time dashboards using a variety of widgets—charts, tables, SCADA symbols, and more—for monitoring and control.
 Dashboards support responsive layouts, navigation flows, and can be easily shared with customers.</p>
         </div>
         <img data-src="https://img.thingsboard.io/visualization/visualization-scheme.svg" src="https://img.thingsboard.io/visualization/visualization-scheme.svg" class="svg-animation" alt="Visualization scheme">
     </section>
     <section class="visualization-implementation">
-        <h2>How data visualization is implemented in ThingsBoard</h2>
+        <h2>How data visualization is implemented in IoT Hub</h2>
         <div class="block">
             <div class="title">
                 <h3>Widgets</h3>